TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 15/Romans 15.22.md

 ---

-Wherefore also I was hindered these many times from coming to you:
+Therefore also I was hindered these many times from coming to you,